chainsaws-dev/paintings-shop/README.md

-# Web server for recipes and shopping list
+# Web server for paintings shop
-Web server made for storing data on shopping lists and recipes based on GO.
+Web server made for storing data paintings and e-commerce based on GO.
-Made as easy to handle as possible.
 (in development)

 Frontend source for this backend is available [here](https://github.com/chainsaws-dev/shopping-lists-and-recipes)